altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 How much should you charge for your product?
 What's the price model that makes sense to your users?
 Here's how we did it.
-# How we calculated the price of ac;pic
+# How we calculated the price of tagaway

 How much should we charge for our product?
 What's the price model that makes sense to our users?
 We had a long discussion about it and we looked to consider all the important aspects:
 1. <a style="text-decoration: underline; color: blue; cursor: pointer" onclick="document.getElementById ('1whatpricemakesourproductsustainable').scrollIntoView ()">What price makes our product sustainable?</a>